jessicadesilva/obsidian-notes/Data Warehouse.md

 ### Clustering

 If you typically filter your data according to two columns, you can **cluster** a partitioned table.
-What this will do is it will take a partitioned table and then each of the parts of the partition will be clustered (sort of like partitions of the partition) according to the secondary column.
+What this will do is it will take a partitioned table and then each of the parts of the partition will be ordered/clustered according to the secondary column.

 * Columns you specify are used to colocate related data
 * Order of the column is important